 And if you would like to meet...

-For couples, email or telephone me to arrange a full one hour session together at the normal fee.
+For couples, email or telephone me to arrange a talk on Zoom to introduce ourselves and arrange a full one hour session together at the normal fee.

 Training, qualifications & experience